 🔹 100% low-FODMAP

-🔹 High in protein, low in sugar
+🔹 Rich in protein, and low in sugar

 🔹 Gentle on digestion